Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

-\subsubsection{Generating the network}
+\subsubsection{Generating the Network}

 Given the reference of real spreading data, we design a set of controlled settings for generating synthetic data.
-To begin with, we use the directed configuration model \cite{newman2001random} -- that produces random directed networks with designated in-degree and out-degree sequences -- to generate the ground-truth diffusion networks that we need to infer.
-Here, we randomly generate the in-degree and out-degree sequences by sampling from log-normal distributions, based on the fact that log-normal models provide good fit to the degree sequences of the Tumblr reblog network \cite{xu2014rolling}.
+To begin with, we use the directed configuration model \cite{newman2001random} -- that produces random directed networks with designated in-degree and out-degree sequences -- to generate the ground-truth diffusion networks that we need to infer; notably, such degree-driven approach for generating synthetic networks is widely used in previous studies of spreading processes on multilayer networks \cite{salehi2015spreading}.
+We randomly generate the in-degree and out-degree sequences that feed into the configuration model by sampling from log-normal distributions, based on the fact that log-normal models provide good fit to the degree sequences of the Tumblr reblog network \cite{xu2014rolling}.

 Considering the computational limits, we have the core network setting of $N=1000, K=2, \phi=0, \mu_{in}=0.5, \sigma_{in}=1, \mu_{out}=0, \sigma_{out}=\sqrt{2}$, where $N$ is the number of nodes in the network, $K$ the number of layers in the network, $\phi$ the edge overlap parameter between the layers, and $\mu_{in}$ (resp. $\mu_{out}$) and $\sigma_{in}$ (resp. $\sigma_{out}$) are the mean and standard deviation parameters of the log-normal distribution that we use to generate the in-degree (resp. out-degree) sequence for each layer of the network.
 For a multilayer network with $\phi=0$, we independently generate each layer using the directed configuration model.
 For each directed edge $(i,j)$ that exists on layer $k$ in the network, we generate its edge transmission rate $\alpha_{ij}^k$ by sampling uniformly from $(0.01, 1)$.